opencardev/crankshaft/README.md

 OpenAuto and Crankshaft are not the only people in this world experimenting with this idea.

 Some other developers worked hard on this too, and you might want to give them a try.
 [Here is another solution that works on the Pi](https://github.com/viktorgino/headunit-desktop), [here is one that works on an Android tablet](https://github.com/borconi/headunit).

+*Conflicts of interests*: Huan Truong is a independent developer he declares no business relationship as well as no conflicts of interests between him and the following entities: Google, Android, OpenAuto/aasdk, Michal Swaz, Viktor Gino, Emil Borconi-Szedressy.